gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 The model sees this result on the next iteration and can decide what to do next.

-### What We Have So Far

-Now the agent can **execute a single tool**!
-It can call `read_file` or `list_files` and actually get a result.
-But it stops there.
-It can't chain multiple tools together yet.
+Nimbo can now execute `read_file` or `list_files` and capture the result.
+The next step is to return that result to the model so it can choose another tool.

 <img src="/images/blog/nimbo/nimbo-4.png" alt="Nimbo Basic" class="img-frame" />

-### The Other Tools: ListFiles and EditFile
+### ListFiles and EditFile

-Following the same pattern as `ReadFile`, Nimbo includes two more essential tools that round out its capabilities:
+Nimbo includes two more tools built with the same protocol:

 **[ListFiles](https://github.com/gscalzo/Nimbo/blob/main/Sources/NimboCLI/Tools/ListFiles.swift)** - Navigate the directory structure: